In-Space Servicing, Assembly, and Manufacturing (ISAM)

 The ISAM State of Play document is a survey of past, present, and near future ISAM capabilities across industry and government agencies.
 It was produced to promote awareness of the breadth of ISAM investments and developments within the aerospace community, with the hope of fostering dialog, partnerships, and innovation.
 The ISAM State of Play can inform architecture studies, mission formulation, and pathfinding options to establish an economic ISAM ecosystem.

-The 2023 ISAM State of Play is the third release of the document and provides significant updates, including the addition of 26 new ISAM technologies, 50 ISAM-related facilities, and 88 ISAM developers.
+The 2024 ISAM State of Play is the fourth release of the document and provides significant updates, including the addition of three new cross-cutting capability areas with 76 activities.
+The document characterizes the state of ISAM through its collection of 312 functional capability area activities, 56 facilities, and 114 developers.
 Best efforts are made to incorporate all pertinent information.
 Comments, corrections, or additions are encouraged to ensure the current state-of-the-art is properly captured.
 Any recommendations will be assessed and incorporated into future editions of the ISAM State of Play, which are scheduled to be released on a yearly cadence.
 Feedback for the ISAM State of Play can be provided to the authors through email.

-View the ISAM State of Play document (PDF)
+View the 2024 ISAM State of Play Document

 ISAM Technology Catalog